UK's continuing participation in Horizon Europe

 The European Commission has produced a FAQ sheet to address any questions, and confirm UK particpiation.

-Fraunhofer CAP is an active partner in the following EU Projects:
+Fraunhofer CAP has been an active partner in winning several EU Projects including:

 Minaturising diagnositics and frequency-conversion modules for ultrafast lasers.